ag143/workshop/Az Fundamentals/notes_mistake.md

 - Azure App Service is a fully managed platform and platform service (PaaS) for building, deploying, and scaling web apps.
 Azure App Service allows you to quickly build, deploy, and scale web apps and APIs.
 You can use .NET, .NET Core, Node.js, Java, Python, PHP running inside a container or on Windows or Linux

+Which solution should You use to assess whether your Azure environment meets security regulatory requirements?
+- Azure Security Center
+- *wrong* Azure Advisor

+You have been asked to "clean up" the Azure resources that you are not currently using to avoid incurring extra costs.
+Which of the following services should you remove to achieve this?
+- Public IP address
+    - Static public IP addresses in the ARM deployment model and reserved IP addresses in the ASM deployment model begin billing the from the second hour after the IP address has been created, taking into account the time needed to properly allocate the IP address.
+Billing for this ends when you delete the IP address resource.
+    - For all other public IP addresses, billing begins when the associated resource is started and ends when the associated resource is deleted or stopped and then deallocated.
+Therefore, it is possible to stop billing by deleting unused public IP addresses.
+- exp
+    - There is no charge for private IP, whether static or dynamic.
+    - Azure Virtual Network is **free**.
+You can create up to **50** virtual networks in all regions with each subscription.
+    - he network interface is free to use.

+You want to configure a virtual machine to run a PowerShell script that creates an Azure resource.
+Solution: Configure a Linux virtual machine to run script from the Azure CLI tools.
+Will this solution meet the above requirements?
+- Yes.
+Users can run PowerShell scripts on Linux operating systems that already have the Azure CLI tools installed.
+- *wrong*

+You're building a process in Azure to store over 30TB of data and perform data analysis with Microsoft Power BI.
+The amount of data is large, but the frequency of accessing individual data is low.
+Choose the two best solutions.
+- Azure Data Lake
+- Azure SQL Data Warehouse
+- exp:
+    - Azure Data Lake is a storage repository suitable for holding large amounts of data.
+With 30TB of data stored, the data lake can scale up to terabytes and petabytes of data.
+    - Azure SQL Data Warehouse is a data warehouse that can perform data analysis in cooperation with Azure Data Lake.
+You can import or export data directly from the Azure Data Lake Store (ADLS) to your Azure SQL Data Warehouse (SQL DW).
+    - Azure SQL Database. a fully managed, intelligent relational cloud database.
+It eliminates the complexity of configuring and managing high availability, tuning, backup, and other database tasks with a fully managed SQL database.

+You are using Azure AD Connect to configure single sign-on (SSO).
+For this, you have enabled staging mode, but you need to check the synchronization result between ADs.
+What would you use to check this?
+- Synchronization Service Manager. is used to configure the more advanced aspects of the synchronization engine and to verify the operational aspects of the service.
+This allows you to check the synchronization execution details and status.

+One of the benefits of using IaaS on the Azure cloud is that it will reduce costs compared to on-premises environments
+- False
+- The cost is often cheaper by using the cloud, but there is no guarantee that it will be cheaper.
+Extra costs may be incurred if you overuse various services for weight billing.
+In addition, having your own infrastructure may reduce costs in the medium to long term

+One of the benefits of using IaaS on the Azure cloud is that you can leave security measures to the cloud vendor
+- **False**.
+- You need to take security measures based on the application you have.
+The responsibility for managing the security of an application or service depends on the cloud service model.
+Built-in features and partner solutions that can be deployed to Azure subscriptions have features available on the Azure platform that cover these responsibilities.
+In this case, security is still a responsibility of the user.

+You want to build a serve rless application to perform simple application processing.
+Which is the best solution for this?
+- Azure Functions.an event-driven serverless computing platform that can solve complex orchestration problems.
+You can use this to develop serverless applications.
+- *wrong* Azure App service.
+Azure App Service allows you to quickly build, deploy, and scale your web applications on a **fully managed platform**.
+This is a development platform and does not provide a serverless environment.

+You need to implement an application that leverages Azure to automatically send email notifications.
+Choose the two best solutions for this.
+- Azure Functions. event driven, serverless, can be used to send email
+- Azure Logic App.

+You need to perform data processing utilizing Hadoop clusters in the cloud.Which solution is best for this?
+- Azure HDInsight.
+Azure HDInsight processes large amounts of data in managed **Hadoop** clusters on the cloud
+- *wrong* Azure Databricks. integrates this collaborative Apache Spark-based analytics service with other big data services in Azure.

+Who would utilize the standards-based approach when adding functionality to applications that are targeted by Azure AD?
+- Azure Developer

+move resources between regions
+- You can move Azure resources to another Azure subscription or to another resource group in the same subscription.
+You can use the Azure portal, Azure PowerShell, Azure CLI, or REST API to move resources.
+- You can also use Azure Resource Mover to move resources to another region.
+Leverage Azure Global Infrastructure capabilities to seamlessly move resources to the region that best suits your needs.
+You can streamline your planning process, accelerate your travel and protect your resources.

 # Part 5: Describe identity, governance, privacy, and compliance features